 If the "x5u" parameter references a delegate certificate, then the base PASSporT verification procedures defined in [ATIS-1000092] shall be applied.
 (Note, [ATIS-1000092] refers to the base SHAKEN verification procedures in [ATIS-1000074], with specific modifications for delegate certificates such as stricter scope encompassing rules.)

-If the certificate referenced by the "x5u" field contains a JWTClaimConstraints extension, then the verification service shall verify that the constraints are satisfied as specified in [RFC 8226].
+If the certificate referenced by the "x5u" field contains a JWTClaimConstraints extension, then the verification service shall verify that the constraints are satisfied as specified in [RFC 8226] and [draft-ietf-stir-passport-rcd].
 If the RCD verification service does not support JWTClaimConstraints, then it should fail verification with response code 437 ‘Unsupported credential’.
 Note, this verification failure case should not cause the call to fail.

-If the “rcdi” claim is included, then the RCD verification service shall verify it as specified in [draft-ietf-stir-passport-rcd].
+If the “rcdi” claim is included, then the RCD verification service shall verify it by re-computing the “rcd” digest as specified in [draft-ietf-stir-passport-rcd] and comparing it to the “rcdi” claim.
+The RCD verification service shall fail verification if the digest does not match the rcdi claim value or if the rcdi claim value is not enumerated in rcdi permittedValues in the JWTClaimConstraints extension (if present) of the certificate.
+Where the values of rcd/rcdi are not constrained by the certificate, the verification may succeed but the associated claims do not directly provide a source of vetted calling name and/or enhanced caller identity information, only an indication of the integrity of the claims and resources as populated by the PASSporT creator).

 Conveying Rich Call Data to the Called Endpoint